 In Feng Shui, we use many systems, and a primary one is the Bagua.
 This is a set of 8 Trigrams, and the central symbol of the Tai Chi, or Yin and Yang.
 In some forms, we lay this 9 square grid over a home or building, to evaluate the place, and define where to enhance certain aspects of life, or business.
+Find out more about the Health and Family gua from Matthew Chapman.

 This month, we are discussing one of these Guas, or symbols.
 This is the Trigram Zhen.
 Loosely translated into the term Thunder, this has several other meanings, including ‘The Penetrating.’
 Made of 1 unbroken Yang line, and 2 broken Yin lines, this Trigram shows a solid surface, where the penetrating lightning reaches down through the clouds.